KastaTM/KastaTM/README.md

 ### Hi there 👋

-I am Rodrigo Castañón, a MSc Data Science student from Madrid, Spain.
-I am a tech enthusiast & an open-source advocate.
+I am Rodrigo Castañón, Data Scientist with a Bachelor in Computer Science and a Master’s in Data Science.
+Experienced in developing advanced analytics and AI solutions for global engineering and operations.
+I am a committed, versatile, and proactive professional with a strong enthusiasm for learning and developing my skills in data.
 Always open to collaborating on projects and innovative/disruptive ideas.

 ## 🚀💻 Technologies & Tools